somphene/somphene.github.io/log/_posts/2020-06-10-00-One-Communication.md

 ## On Communication

 Communication is meeting of Languages.
-I use the word Language to express anything, be it a rigid structure or some fluid or a usual language.
+I use the word Language to express anything we see.
+Be it a rigid structure or some fluid or a usual language.

 ### Identity